 So he rides into the Hole in the Wall to retrieve a six-gun he lost during a train holdup to the loveliest member of the gang (Mari Blanchard as Texas Rose) and to settle a score with the most ill-tempered (Neville Brand as Harry Sutton).

-Blanchard looks lovely and this film is noteable for marking the first credited screen appearance for Angie Dickinson, who’s another gal hanging out in the Hole in the Wall.
+Blanchard looks lovely and this film is noteworthy for marking the first credited screen appearance for Angie Dickinson.
+She’s another gal hanging out in the Hole in the Wall.
 And there’s a neat means of luring the Wild Bunch out of their hideout.

 Then there’s Slade’s reaction when Texas Rose is wounded during the final gun battle.
 Rather than taking her to the good guys for help, he swoops her onto his horse and rides of to an abandoned cave.
 Huh?